Is breakthrough bleeding more common with extended-cycle birth control pills, such as Seasonale and others?

-Breakthrough bleeding — meaning spotting or bleeding between periods — can occur with any birth control pill, especially during the first few months of use.
+Spotting or bleeding between periods (breakthrough bleeding) can occur with any birth control pill, especially during the first few months of use.
 However, breakthrough bleeding is more likely with continuous and extended-cycle regimens — such as Seasonale, Seasonique and Quartette — than with the traditional 28-day schedule.
 Breakthrough bleeding can also occur when taking normal 28-day birth control pills in a continuous manner.

 - Miss a pill